A-MAPHER/A-MAPHER/README.md

 - 👋 Hi, I’m Ahmed Hussain
 - 👀 I’m interested in Cyber Security and web development.
-- 🌱 I’m currently a student in BS Cyber Security at FAST-NU
+- 🌱 I’m currently a student of BS Cyber Security at FAST-NU
 - 💞️ I love to explore new things and places.
 - 📫 How to reach me: ahmedmapher@gmail.com
 <!---